uktrade/digital-workspace-v2/README.md

 Please make use of html [data](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes to make your tests more resistant to changes.

-This project uses the `data-test-XXX` naming convention for html data attributes which are there to support tests.
+This project uses the `data-testid="XXX"` naming convention for html data attributes which are there to support tests.

 Playwright also has a [test generator](https://playwright.dev/python/docs/codegen-intro) -